-Figure 36: Global sand fraction of top soil at 9 km EASE grid projection.
+Figure 45: Global sand fraction of top soil at 9 km EASE grid projection.

-Figure 37: Urban extent fraction gridded at 9 km EASE grid projection.
+Figure 46: Urban extent fraction gridded at 9 km EASE grid projection.

-Figure 38: Standard deviation in DEM gridded at 9 km EASE grid projection.
+Figure 47: Standard deviation in DEM gridded at 9 km EASE grid projection.

-Table 8 also lists the parameters $(b, \omega, \text{ and } h)$ essential for soil moisture retrieval using downscaled T_B (9 km).
+Table 10 also lists the parameters $(b, \omega, \text{ and } h)$ essential for soil moisture retrieval using downscaled T_B (9 km).
 These parameters are dependent on the landcover types.
 Details of these parameters are available in L2_SM_P ATBD and the associated ancillary data report.

-It is important to be aware of the inherent errors in the ancillary data parameters and the latency involved in acquiring dynamic ancillary data.
-Errors present in the ancillary data affect the performance of the L2_SM_AP algorithms and ultimately the accuracy of the output product.
+It is important to be aware of inherent errors in the ancillary data parameters and the latency involved in acquiring dynamic ancillary data.
+Errors present in the ancillary data affect the performance of the L2 SM AP algorithms and ultimately the accuracy of the output product.
 This highlights the fact that the baseline and option algorithms should be robust to accommodate the expected inherent errors in the ancillary data.
 Results mentioned in Section 4.2.2 from Monte Carlo study conducted for the baseline algorithm show the effects and robustness due to errors in ancillary data.
-The issue of latency involved is more prominent for the dynamic ancillary data that requires daily update because they influence the stated latency requirements of the L2_SM_AP product availability to the public within 24 hours of data acquisition by the satellite.
-With the current L2_SM_AP baseline algorithm is also affected indirectly by the latency of soil effective temperature.
-Current assessment indicates that there are no major obstacles based on the ancillary data latency which would prevent the L2_SM_AP product from meeting its requirements.
+The issue of latency involved is more prominent for the dynamic ancillary data that requires daily update because they influence the stated latency requirements of the L2 SM AP product availability to the public within 24 hours of data acquisition by the satellite.
+With the current L2 SM AP baseline algorithm, the soil effective temperature is one such dynamic ancillary data parameter.
+However, the option algorithm is also affected indirectly by the latency of soil effective temperature.
+Current assessment indicates that there are no major obstacles based on the ancillary data latency that would prevent the L2 SM AP product from meeting its requirements.
+Figure 48 show another use of ancillary data used as masks of water bodies, mountainous region, forest cover/VWC maps, urban areas, and land area at high resolution (1 - 3 km) resampled in Earth fixed grid of 9 km used to create a map where SMAP is expected to L1 requirement.